jimmyliu1326/CBW_MIG_2025/docs/module6.md

 Next, align the unitig sequences of the nodes in the bubble structure to determine the exact genotypic difference.

-1. Copy the exact sequence of the two nodes in the bubble structure by first selecting the node -> navigating to [Output] -> [Copy selected node to clipboard].
+1. Copy the exact sequence of the two nodes in the bubble structure by first selecting the two nodes -> navigating to [Output] -> [Copy selected node to clipboard].

 2. Open BLASTN in the browser ([link](https://blast.ncbi.nlm.nih.gov/Blast.cgi?BLAST_SPEC=blast2seq&LINK_LOC=align2seq&PAGE_TYPE=BlastSearch)) and paste both sequence into the text box to align them to each other.